 For some that means plenty of live music but no fresh florals.
 For others that means spending on amazing food but wearing an inexpensive dress and forgoing favors.
 Read this is you want to find innovative ways to save so your budget will stretch further on the things you value (like your wedding photography!)

 Another educational piece (and not defensive in any way!) addressing an often-misunderstood topic – the wedding tax.
+Understanding why wedding vendors charge their prices.
 Slap the word ‘wedding’ on a simple event, and suddenly the price tag shoots up, right?

 OK so I’m just going to pull back the curtain and show you everything!
 Many couples are curious as they begin the search for a professional photographer for the first time in their lives.
 They are, frankly, shocked at exactly how much wedding photography costs!